 (d) that the Directors have prepared the annual accounts on a going concern basis;

 (e) the Directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and are operatingeffectively; and

 (f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 Your Directors would like to sincerely thank the Company's banker's viz.
-Axis BankLtd.
-HDFC Bank Ltd. & Karur Vysya Bank Ltd. and the shareholders of the Company wealso thank the employees ofthe Company for their co-operation and support.
+Axis BankLtd. and HDFC Bank Ltd. and the shareholders of the Company.
+We also thank the businessassociates clients and employees of the Company for their co-operation and support.

 | ||By order of the Board || |

 | ||For SUGAL & DAMANI SHARE BROKERS LTD || |

 | ||Mahesh Chandak ||S. Kannadasan |

 |Place: Chennai || || |